0x4248/notebook/source/content/05 Papers/Papers/Physics/Physics papers.md

 The notes are designed to work well with Obsidian's upcoming `BOOK` file format (currently in beta), making them ready for future publishing or export.

-The `PDF` papers are not included in this vault but HTTP links to the PDF files are provided in the notes. **Why?** Many of these papers have copyright protection or are locked behind a paywall but some sites like arXiv allow you to download/view the PDF files freely.vis
+The `PDF` papers are not included in this vault but HTTP links to the PDF files are provided in the notes. **Why?** Many of these papers have copyright protection or are locked behind a paywall but some sites like arXiv allow you to download/view the PDF files freely.
 ## Example pages
 - [[A Beginner's Guide to Working with Astronomical Data]]
 - [[X-ray Techniques - Overview]]